A Review of Diffusion-based Simulation-Based Inference: Foundations and Applications in Non-Ideal Data Scenarios: Survey of existing works

+The Simformer's novel architecure combines probabilistic diffusion models and transformers~\cite{peebles_scalable_2023} to perform both NLE and NPE based on ideas from~\cite{weilbach_graphically_2023}.
+By representing both observed and unobserved variables as tokens with condition indicators and identical dimensions, the Simformer supports inference with missing data, unstructured observations, and function-valued parameters within a single architecture.
+Guided diffusion enables inference-time constraint enforcement and prior adaptation, while attention mechanisms encode domain-specific conditional independence structure.

-For parameters or data that are functions of continuous variables (like time or space, often called ``function-valued'' or ``infinite-dimensional'' parameters), the Simformer avoids the performance limitations that come with forced discretization.
-To handle such domains, the Simformer incorporates the notion of continuous indices (e.g., time points) into the variable representation using random Fourier feature embeddings.
+To handle function-valued or infinite-dimensional data, the Simformer incorporates the continuous indices (e.g., time points) into the variable representation using random Fourier feature embeddings.
 The approach of using neural processes and Fourier feature embeddings to handle continuous domains has been empirically validated as discretization-invariant~\cite{baldassari_conditional_2023}.

-By integrating this embedding approach, the Simformer allows modeling infinite-dimensional parameters (functions of space or time).
 This makes the method applicable to domains where parameters change continuously, without needing to commit to a fixed, dense grid resolution beforehand.

-Model misspecification (where the assumed model structure or initial prior is inaccurate) and out-of-distribution (OOD) data (where observations fall outside the model's expected range) are addressed primarily through the flexibility of the architecture and the application of domain knowledge.
-The core strength of the architecture is achieved by incorporating domain knowledge about the simulator's structure (its conditional independencies) into the attention mask of the transformer.
-By exploiting these dependencies, the Simformer learns the fundamental underlying data-parameter relationships more accurately, making it more resistant to model misspecification pitfalls and often leading to superior accuracy compared to methods that treat the simulator as a complete black box.

-To address OOD scenarios, the Simformer utilizes guided diffusion to impose constraints on the posterior distribution at inference time.
-This flexibility allows practitioners to adapt the resulting posterior.
-Guided diffusion can enforce constraints corresponding to observation intervals or prior intervals, which is crucial for correcting biases introduced by an initial, potentially poor prior, or for handling OOD observations by modifying the prior distribution post-hoc, without re-training the network.
-This ensures the final solution remains consistent with new knowledge or constraints.

-The results of methods like the Simformer, and the theoretical frameworks upon which they are built, generally confirm that incorporating structure and flexibility into conditional diffusion models leads to superior accuracy and simulation efficiency compared to traditional methods like NPE and NLE.
-The ability of the Simformer to sample missingness patterns individually and maintain fixed input sizes led to superior convergence and robust posterior estimation across various missingness ratios.
-In challenging ecological models (Lotka-Volterra), the Simformer provided consistent inference even when observations were unstructured and irregularly placed in time.
-This capability addresses a fundamental weakness of many legacy amortized inference approaches, which typically require fully structured or summarized data~\cite{gloeckler_all--one_2024,wang_missing_2024}.